spatial-data-discovery/spatial-data-discovery.github.io/scripts/README.md

 ### nc_write.py
 * this script creates a NetCDF "classic" data file and writes attributes, variables, and dimensions to the file using scipy.io

+### netCDF_mean.py
+* This script reads in a netCDF file and writes out the average of the variables to a new file.

 ### Pdf_Converter.py
 * This script converts files between different formats.
 It is currently hardcoded to convert .docx to .pdf.